2025 Summit: Changing perspectives to provide better support

 The challenges we face are complex.
-Innovation no longer follows a linear trajectory, and entrepreneurs navigate in an environment where uncertainty is the only certainty.
-In this ever-changing ecosystem, the ways in which we accompany, structure and support them must also evolve.
+Innovation no longer follows a linear path, and entrepreneurs navigate an environment where uncertainty is the only certainty.
+In this constantly changing ecosystem, the ways in which we guide, structure, and support must also evolve.
 But how?

-This is precisely the intention of the Accelerators 2025 Summit: to open up the space needed to think collectively about the future of innovation and entrepreneurial support in Quebec.
+This is precisely the intention of the 2025 Accelerator Summit: to create the space needed to collectively reflect on the future of innovation and entrepreneurial support in Quebec.

-Many things happen, in the political environment here as elsewhere; but the only thing we have control over is how we work together to get through the trials.
+Many things are happening in the political environment here, as elsewhere, but the only thing we have control over is how we work together to get through the challenges.

-We sometimes tend to view issues through a limited prism, rooted in our habits and frames of reference.
-This year, we have chosen to take a step back, to broaden our field of vision, to better grasp the forces shaping the present and those determining the future.
+We sometimes tend to view issues through a limited lens, rooted in our habits and references.
+This year, we have chosen to take a step back and broaden our perspective in order to better understand the forces shaping the present and those that will determine the future.

-For the sixth edition of the Summit, we propose three pillars of content
+For the sixth edition of the Summit, we are proposing three pillars of content

-• Taking the high ground: strategic content to broaden our vision of the ecosystem and pave the way for greater resilience and collaboration
+• Taking a step back: strategic content to broaden our view of the ecosystem and pave the way for greater resilience and collaboration

-• Crossed perspectives: co-creation workshops to identify together concrete solutions to boost entrepreneurial intent, simplify entrepreneurial paths and reduce obstacles to innovation.
+• Cross perspectives: co-creation workshops to identify concrete solutions together to revive entrepreneurial intent, simplify entrepreneurial pathways, and reduce barriers to innovation

-• Putting things into perspective: opportunities to collectively rethink the way we support entrepreneurs by putting their needs at the heart of our actions.
+• Perspective: opportunities to collectively rethink how we support entrepreneurs by placing their needs at the center of our actions.

 Putting entrepreneurs at the center

-Support must be a point of support, a springboard aligned with the real needs of entrepreneurs.
-To achieve this, we need to rethink the way we listen to them, understand their needs and support them.
+Support must be a source of strength, a springboard aligned with the real needs of entrepreneurs.
+To achieve this, it is essential to rethink the way we listen to them, understand their needs, and support them.

-That's why we've revised our mission, to broaden our scope and reach as many entrepreneurs as possible, wherever they are in Quebec.
+That is why we have revised our mission, to broaden our scope of action and reach as many entrepreneurs as possible, no matter where they are in Quebec.

 Your presence at the Summit should enable you to reflect on three aspects: